IBM-Cloud/terraform-provider-ibm/website/docs/d/is_instance_profile.html.markdown

   - `type` - (String) The type for this profile field.
   - `value` - (String) The value for this profile field.
   - `values` - (String) The permitted values for this profile field.
+- `total_volume_bandwidth`  Nested `total_volume_bandwidth` blocks have the following structure:
+  - `type` - The type for this profile field.
+  - `value` - The value for this profile field.
+  - `default` - The default value for this profile field.
+  - `max` - The maximum value for this profile field.
+  - `min` - The minimum value for this profile field.
+  - `step` - The increment step value for this profile field.
+  - `values` - The permitted values for this profile field.
 - `disks` - (List) Collection of the instance profile's disks.
 Nested `disks` blocks have the following structure:

   Nested scheme for `disks`: